Home | Blog Index | Blog Archives | Christianity & Faith Essays

 By far, this section of I-64 has become my favorite travel highway.
-Since I began my observing expeditions to the Great Plains in May of 2001, I have made no less than 19 round trips (38 trips each way) on Interstate 64 between Charleston, West Virginia and St. Louis, Missouri.
-Nearly every storm observing trip will take me either west on I-70 (to Kansas and Nebraska) or southwest on I-44 (to Oklahoma and Texas), making I-64 to St. Louis my 'gateway' to the Plains.
+Since I began my photography expeditions to the Great Plains in May of 2001, I have made no less than 19 round trips (38 trips each way) on Interstate 64 between Charleston, West Virginia and St. Louis, Missouri.
+Nearly every storm photography trip will take me either west on I-70 (to Kansas and Nebraska) or southwest on I-44 (to Oklahoma and Texas), making I-64 to St. Louis my 'gateway' to the Plains.
 The 506-mile leg to St. Louis takes a little over 7 and a half hours, crossing five states and a time zone boundary in the process.
 I look forward to the trip out west as much as I do the destination, and despite the long distance it is never tiring or boring.

 Some highlights of traveling west on I-64 from Charleston:

 - Teays Valley, WV - This stretch of I-64 runs through some of the flattest topography in the state.
 Here I usually set my clocks to Central Time, since that's where I will be at the end of the day.

 - Cattlettsburg, KY - The sight of the oil refinery on the Big Sandy marks the first state line crossing of the trip.
 Leaving West Virginia and entering Kentucky brings on the feeling like the journey is finally 'under way'.

 - Grayson, KY crosses - Three wooden crosses on an isolated hill near the interstate have stood the test of time, despite much of the hill being excavated away around them.

 - Morehead, KY - A common place to stop for a cold drink, namely the ginger-ale-like "Ale-81".